-verbal conduct when the conduct is so severe,) Affects the student's ability to participate in ogram or activity, or creates an intimidating, educational environment; (b) Has the purpose nreasonably interfering with the student's Otherwise adversely affects the student's les of sexual harassment of a student whether exual advances; touching intimate body parts nat is sexual in nature; fondling; groping, gestures, jokes or conversations of a sexual Ily motivated conduct, communications, or --
+- 24. Sexual Harassment not defined as a Level III offense or by the Missouri Penal Code.
+Sexual harassment, including harassment committed by another student, includes unwelcome sexual advances; requests for sexual favors; or sexually motivated physical, verbal, or nonverbal conduct when the conduct is so severe, persistent, or pervasive that it: (a) Affects the student's ability to participate in or benefit from an educational program or activity, or creates an intimidating, threatening, hostile, or offensive educational environment; (b) Has the purpose or effect of substantially or unreasonably interfering with the student's academic performance; or (c) Otherwise adversely affects the student's educational opportunities.
+Examples of sexual harassment of a student whether verbal or physical may include sexual advances; touching intimate body parts or coercing physical contact that is sexual in nature; fondling; groping, imitating any sexual act, sexual gestures, jokes or conversations of a sexual nature; sexting and other sexually motivated conduct, communications, or contact.

+- 25. Stealing/theft.

+- 26. Suspicious drug/alcohol involvement.